Crypto Revenue and Expense Accounts: Staking, Gas, Fees in the CoA (2026)

 | A disposal | Reduction of proceeds |

-The same "gas" lands in three places, so the CoA must route it by transaction purpose — an auditor-confirmed treatment, not a blanket rule.
+The same "gas" can land in three places, so the chart of accounts has to route it by transaction purpose.
+The treatment is auditor-confirmed, not a blanket rule.

 Exchange and network fees

-Trading/exchange fees are generally added to the cost of an acquired asset or netted against proceeds on disposal, depending on the leg — not all dumped into one fee expense.
-The CoA should let fees follow the transaction they belong to so cost basis and realized results stay correct.
-Framework-dependent, auditor-confirmed.
+Trading and exchange fees are generally added to the cost of an acquired asset or netted against proceeds on disposal, depending on the leg they relate to, rather than all dumped into one fee expense.
+The chart of accounts should let fees follow the transaction they belong to, so cost basis and realized results stay correct.
+The precise treatment is framework-dependent and auditor-confirmed.

 The realized result account

-The realized result on disposal (proceeds − cost basis, net of disposal fees) belongs in a distinct realized gain/loss account, separate from operating revenue and from the unrealized remeasurement (see realized vs unrealized gain accounts).
-Separation is what lets the income statement distinguish operating performance from crypto disposal results.
+The realized result on disposal (proceeds less cost basis, net of disposal fees) belongs in a distinct realized gain/loss account, separate from operating revenue and from the unrealized remeasurement (see realized vs unrealized gain accounts).
+That separation is what lets the income statement distinguish operating performance from crypto disposal results.

 Accounting timing is not tax timing

-Reward income is generally recognized for accounting when control is obtained, at value then; the tax treatment and timing in the relevant jurisdiction is a separate question (see staking rewards tax).
-This guide is the accounting structure — tax is jurisdiction-specific, adviser-confirmed, not inferred from the account.
+Reward income is generally recognized for accounting when control is obtained, at the value then; the tax treatment and timing in the relevant jurisdiction is a separate question (see staking rewards tax).
+This guide covers the accounting structure.
+Tax is jurisdiction-specific and adviser-confirmed, not inferred from the accounting entry.

 Practical guidance